Piling Bodies on the Wagon - Dan Navarro House Party vs. a place that once was mine

 On the inside of the bubble we see what we choose to see

 Lead me back to where I came from, Somewhere far away from hereI was sure he'd remember, though.
 You can tell through a person's work the level of fine detail they're able to grasp.
 Dan Navarro's music and lyrics articulate like a Jacquard loom - not just warp and weft, but hooks and punch-cards creating a tightly-woven, intricate tapestry.
 It was a true pleasure to watch the master weaver work his machine.

 And I got my autographed CD replaced - lagniappe.
 It wasn't until weeks later that I actually paid attention to what he'd written on the cover: "To Deb - Re-Possessed."
 Yeah :)

 Shed My Skin (Lyric Video) - Dan Navarro

 Buy the album:

 Own it.
+Buy it from the artist direct.
 Also, look out for the next album - I was a little mad that it's not ready yet.

 Dan Navarro Music - Facebook